itechbear/CLion-cpplint/README.md

 Change log
 ==========

+ - 1.0.4 Bugfixes.
+Thanks to johnthagen and mherb!
  - 1.0.3 Add support for MinGW.
 Degrade to JDK 6.
  - 1.0.2 Fixed IndexOutOfBound exception.
  - 1.0.0 Initial commit.